 - Mail - 2750 E. Sunshine, Springfield, Mo 65804

 Submit the application, fees, and required supporting documentation, including the following:

 - Licenses, certifications, certificates, and/or commissions

 - At least two (2) professional references

 Once you have been approved, you can begin preparing for the exam.
 You will be provided access to online study materials.
 It is recommended that you review the text and materials before sitting for the exam.

 - Sit for the exam

 After successful completion of the exam, you will receive a certificate of completion from ACFEI.
-This certificate will also award you with 15 continuing education credits.
-Your certificate will be mailed to you within 4-6 weeks of completion of the exam.
+Obtaining that certificate also awards you 15 continuing education credits.
+Your certificate will be mailed to you within 4-6 weeks of passing the exam.